 Tasmania: Will Hodgman (premier, Liberal) and Jeremy Rockliff (deputy premier, Liberal)

-Victoria: Daniel Andrew (premier, Labor) and James Merlino (deputy premier, Labor)
+Victoria: Daniel Andrews (premier, Labor) and James Merlino (deputy premier, Labor)

-Western Australia: Colin Barnett (premier, Liberal) and Liza Harvey (deputy premier, Liberal)
+Western Australia: Mark McGowan (premier, Labor) and Roger Cook (deputy premier, Labor)

 Australian Capital Territory: Andrew Barr (chief minister, Labor)